 When you do something well, allow yourself to feel a sense of pride in yourself and accept compliments graciously.
 Actually to deny a compliment, if you think about it, is telling the other person that they are wrong!
 That is not a nice thing to do.

 Perhaps others don’t see the real you?
-So find the happy medium between your and their views and you may just discover that you are not so bad, faulty, inept or dumb as you may think after all!
+Find the happy medium between your and their views and you may just discover that you are not so bad, faulty, inept or dumb as you may think after all!

 A sign of good friendships is that your true friends see you more truly than anyone.
 If they see you as you are and still love you, then you should love yourself too.